Bevindo a Quinta do Barbeito

 2) denied us 3 weeks of help.

 If you want a quick-fix-intro to Permaculture to satisfy your curiosity, read a book or go on a course.
 Don't waste our induction time getting a guided tour of our land only to inform us after a day that you are leaving.
-If an 8 day minimum stay is too much, find another farm.
+If an 8 day minimum stay is too much, look for another farm.

 I hope that I have now made the point sufficiently clear.
 Sorry if this sounds harsh.